 Lalibela is one of the best places to visit in Ethiopia.
 The Rock-Hewn churches of Lalibela are truly unique and if you have limited time to explore the country, make sure you include this attraction in your Ethiopia tour.
 Dating back to the 13th century, these 11 churches are named after King Lalibela, who ordered them to be carved in the rock in an attempt to recreate the Holy City of Jerusalem, and a place of pilgrimage for Ethiopian Copts.

 The churches, still in use, are a real work of art.
 Some are better kept than others, with beautiful paintings are frescoes.
 The most impressive is the Church of St. George, as it is actually fully visible from above (the others have protective structures above).

 You’ve probably never heard of Gondar before – at most, you may know that it’s the best starting point to hike the Simien Mountains.
-Yet, visiting is among the top things to do in Ethiopia, and you should factor enough time to take in all that it has to offer.
+Yet, visiting is a must, and you should factor enough time to take in all that it has to offer.